bjesus/clapboard/README.md

 - Run `cargo build --release`
 - copy the `clapboard` executable to your PATH

+## Arch Linux

+Clapboard is available on AUR as [clapboard-git](https://aur.archlinux.org/packages/clapboard-git).

 # Usage

 - `clapboard store STRING` should run whenever something is copied.
 If you're using Sway, just add this to your `~/.config/sway/config`: